What is occupational therapy and what qualifications do OTs need?

 Every OT session differs!
-However, the sessions almost always include an interview of the parents or caregivers, and some activities (a mix of table top and gross motor activities).
+However, the sessions almost always include an interview of the parents or caregivers, and some activities (a mix of tabletop and gross motor activities).
 It is important to bring along any reports from other health care professionals such as psychiatrists, pediatricians, optometrists or ophthalmologists, speech-language pathologists, physiotherapists, or previous occupational therapists.
-It’s also a good idea to bring along your child’s favorite toy, so as to allow your child to feel at ease during the initial part of the session.
+It’s also a good idea to bring along your child’s favourite toy, so as to allow your child to feel at ease during the initial part of the session.
 Depending on the OT’s preference, you may be asked to wait outside the room during the assessment, or you may be encouraged to stay for the beginning part of the session until your child is comfortable interacting with the OT.

 My son spent his first few years in an orphanage.
 He still self-stimulates by rocking and finger-sucking.
 Is this harmful?